-This course focuses on establishing a community site that serves as the location for the DNP scholarship project.
+This course focuses on building the structure of the student's DNP project.
+Students begin the DNP project-focused literature review and critique.
+Students also establish a community site that serves as the location for the DNP scholarship project.
 This course applies prior program content in application to a DNP scholarship project.
 Students may accrue up to 10 scholarship hours.
 Competence Statement: Know concepts from previous DNP program courses well enough to initiate a DNP scholarship project.
+Prerequisites: NURS 703